 A6.
 In most cases, a clay bar will “scrub off” wax protection.
 Some paint sealants are hard enough to withstand being cleaned with clay, but most are not.

-While it’s true that detailing clay does the heavy lifting, it does not replace the need to use a car polish cleaner.
+While it’s true that detailing clay does the heavy lifting, it doesn’t replace the need to use a car polish cleaner.

 If your paint is in excellent condition, a good car polish will keep it healthy so you can avoid having to use heavy rubbing compounds to remove paint damage.

-The car polish I use and recommend the most is Klasse All-In-One.
 Nothing I’ve tried applies, wipes off and delivers the same great results as Klasse All-In-One paint polish and cleaner.

 When cleaning or polishing paint, always work in a shaded area, out of direct sunlight.
 Polishes and cleaners do not work well on hot surfaces.
 Work on one area at a time, covering 2 to 4 square feet.

 You can use a foam, terry cloth or microfiber applicator pad to apply car polish.
 If your paint finish is in new or like-new condition, I recommend a quality foam applicator.
 If your paint is moderately oxidized, I recommend a microfiber applicator.

 Use a small amount of car polish at a time.
-With most products, several pea-size dabs is enough to clean and polish an area of 2 square feet.
+With most products, several pea-size dabs is enough to clean and polish an area of approximately 2 square feet.
 If the polishing residue does not buff off easily, switch to a clean wipe towel.